 We continually monitor events and circumstances that could indicate that the carrying amount of our real estate investments may not be recoverable or realized.
 The factors considered by the Company in performing these assessments include evaluating whether the tenant is current on their lease payments, the tenant's rent coverage ratio, the financial stability of the tenant and its parent company, and any other relevant factors.
-When indicators of potential impairment suggest that the carrying value of a real estate investment may not be recoverable, we estimate the fair value of the investment by calculating the undiscounted future cash flows from the use and eventual disposition of the investment.
-This amount is compared to the asset's carrying value.
-If we determine the carrying amount is not recoverable, we would recognize an impairment charge equivalent to the amount required to reduce the carrying value of the asset to its estimated fair value, calculated in accordance with U.S. Generally Accepted Accounting Principles ("GAAP").
+When indicators of potential impairment suggest that the carrying value of a real estate investment may not be recoverable, we determine whether the estimated undiscounted cash flows from the underlying lease exceeds the real estate investments' carrying value.
+If we determine the estimated undiscounted cash flows is less than the asset's carrying value then we would recognize an impairment charge equivalent to the amount required to reduce the carrying value of the asset to its estimated fair value, calculated in accordance with accounting principles generally accepted in the United States ("GAAP").
 We group our real estate investments together by lease, the lowest level for which identifiable cash flows are available, in evaluating impairment.
-In assessing the recoverability of the carrying value, we must make assumptions regarding future cash flows and other factors.
-Factors considered in performing this assessment include current operating results, market and other applicable trends and residual values, as well as the effect of obsolescence, demand, competition and other factors.
-If these estimates or the related assumptions change in the future, we may be required to record an impairment loss.
+In assessing the recoverability of the carrying value, the Company must make assumptions regarding future cash flows and other factors.
+The factors considered by the Company in performing this assessment include current operating results, market and other applicable trends and residual values, as well as the effect of obsolescence, demand, competition and other factors.
+If these estimates or the related assumptions change in the future, the Company may be required to record an impairment loss.